A. The initial experience of the filling of the Holy Spirit.

 i.
 In the Jewish rituals of that time, the first sheaf reaped from the barley harvest was presented to God at Passover.
 But at Pentecost, the firstfruits of the wheat harvest were presented to God; therefore, Pentecost is called the day of the firstfruits (Numbers 28:26).

 ii.
 Jewish tradition also taught that Pentecost marked the day when the Law was given to Israel.
-The Jews sometimes called Pentecostshimchath torah, or “Joy of the Law.”
+The Jews sometimes called Pentecost zman matan torah or “the season of the giving of the law.”

 iii.
 On the Old Testament Day of Pentecost Israel received the Law; on the New Testament Day of Pentecost the Church received the Spirit of Grace in fullness.